 Understanding Bank Products

-Course Number: UPB1
+Course Number: ABA

-Course Code: ABA 100
+Course Code: ABA

 Explains how to identify unrecognized client needs and describes the differences between product features and benefits of common consumer deposit products.
 This course identifies the categories of small business needs and describes cash management, retirement, and international banking services.
 It identifies the categories of business expenses that require financing and that are appropriate to finance via working capital loans.
 This course also describes business credit products used to finance durable equipment and real estate.
 This course explains estate planning and settlement services offered by banks.
 It identifies the most common types of trust funds and services offered by banks.

-After completing this course, students will be able to:
+After successfully completing this course, you will be able to: